ferran-candela/upc-aidl-2021-image-retrieval/README.md

 docker-compose -p imageretrieval build
 ```

-This will creaate the Docker image for the API and the Frontend (that also acts as a proxy for the API in the port 80).
+This will create the Docker image for the API and the Frontend (that also acts as a proxy for the API in the port 80).

+## Execute project

 # <a name="experiments">Experiments